-Zeit Online, Betrayed by your own data, http://www. zeit.de/digital/datenschutz/2011-03/data-protection-malte-spitz, Accessed 9 February 2017 company to guess the phone's location based on a list of cell phone towers There are also devices used by law and/or Wi-Fi networks that the phone enforcement or other technically can see from where it is).
-Apps can ask sophisticated organisations which can the phone for this location information collect location directly called IMSI and use it to provide services that are catchers (a portable fake cell phone based on location, such as maps that mobile phones, detect their presence, Some of these apps will then transmit and intercept their communications. your location over the network to a service provider, which, in turn, provides a way for other people to track you.
+Modern smartphones provide ways for the phone to determine its own location, often using GPS and sometimes using other services provided by location companies (which usually ask the company to guess the phone's location based on a list of cell phone towers and/or Wi-Fi networks that the phone can see from where it is).
+Apps can ask the phone for this location information and use it to provide services that are based on location, such as maps that show you your position on the map.

+Some of these apps will then transmit your location over the network to a service provider, which, in turn, provides a way for other people to track you.
 (The app developers might not have been motivated by the desire to track users, but they might still end up with the ability to do that, and they might end up revealing location information about their users to governments or hackers.)
 Some smartphones will give you some kind of control over whether apps can find out your physical location; a good privacy practice is to try to restrict which apps can see this information, and at a minimum to make sure that your location is only shared with apps that you trust and that have a good reason to know where you are.